5 Practical Forecasting Lessons

 In practice, this means:

-Within ForesightXL, the deterministic Core Outlook remains stable unless the data changes.
+Within ForesightXL, the deterministic baseline remains stable unless the data changes.
 Adjustments are explicit and traceable.
 This makes forward validation clearer.

 For CFOs, this distinction matters.
 Forecasts must demonstrate reliability in live operating environments, not just retrospective elegance.